jupyterhub/repo2docker/README.md

 ## Design

-`repo2docker` has two primary use cases, which drive most design decisions.
+Two primary use cases for `repo2docker` drive most design decisions:

-1. Automated image building with projects like [BinderHub](http://github.com/jupyterhub/binderhub)
+1. Automated image building used by projects like [BinderHub](http://github.com/jupyterhub/binderhub)
-2. Manual image building + running using the `jupyter-repo2docker` commandline client on user's interactive workstations.
+2. Manual image building and running the image from the command line client, `jupyter-repo2docker`, by users interactively on their workstations

-We enumerate some of these design principles here.
+We share our guiding design principles here.
 This is not an exhaustive list :)

 ### Deterministic output

 The core of `repo2docker` can be considered a [deterministic algorithm](https://en.wikipedia.org/wiki/Deterministic_algorithm).
-It takes as input a directory which has a repository checked out, and deterministically produces a Dockerfile based on the contents of the directory.
+When given an input directory which has a particular repository checked out, it deterministically produces a Dockerfile based on the contents of the directory.
-So if we run repo2docker on the the same directory multiple times, we get the exact same Dockerfile output.
+So if we run `repo2docker` on the same directory multiple times, we get the exact same Dockerfile output.

 This provides a few advantages:

-1. We can cache the built artifacts based on the identity of the repository we are building.
-For example, if we had already run repo2docker on a git repository at a particular commit hash, we know we can just re-use the old output, since we know it is going to be the same.
-This provides massive performance & architectural advantages when building additional tools (like BinderHub) on top of repo2docker.
+1. Reuse of cached built artifacts based on a repository's identity increases efficiency and reliability.
+For example, if we had already run `reop2docker` on a git repository at a particular commit hash, we know we can just re-use the old output, since we know it is going to be the same.
+This provides massive performance & architectural advantages when building additional tools (like BinderHub) on top of `reop2docker`.
-2. We produce Dockerfiles that have as much in common as possible across multiple repos, enabling better use of the Docker build cache.
+2. We produce Dockerfiles that have as much in common as possible across multiple repositories, enabling better use of the Docker build cache.
 This also provides massive performance advantages.

-### Unix principles
+### Unix principles "do one thing well"

 `repo2docker` should do one thing, and do it well.
 This one thing is:

-> Given a repository (of some sort), deterministically build a docker image from
+> Given a repository, deterministically build a docker image from
 > it.

 There's also some convenience code (to run the built image) for users, but